Written by Rebecca van Laer

 Unfortunately, your first go at short-form social media copy might generate more questions than answers.
 Is your caption punchy enough that people won’t scroll right past it?
 Does it encapsulate the brand’s voice, message, and CTA all in one or two sentences?
 Will anyone actually click on what you wrote?!

-Social media copywriting is constrained by different rules than other forms of copy, specific to the social media channel you’re writing for.
+Social media copywriting is constrained by more rules than other forms of copy, specific to the social media channel you’re writing for.
 This means it has its own set of best practices, too.

 Want to master the art of social media copywriting?
 Then keep on readin'.